Travel Insurance for Israel

 Do I Need Travel Insurance for Israel?

 Many people throughout the world have roots in Israel.
 Others are simply curious to see all the religious and historical sites throughout the country.
 With so much to see and do, it's no surprise that Israel is one of the most popular destinations among our customers.
 Consequently, we are frequently asked whether travel insurance is required for trips to Israel.
-The answer is no. However, we strongly recommend purchasing a plan so that unexpected events do not derail your vacation or business trip.
+The answer is yes.
+It was recently announced that travel insurance with a clause covering COVID-19 is now required for Israel.
+Purchasing an insurance plan not only meets the requirement for entry but can also protect against unexpected events derailing your vacation or business trip.
 While the hope is that nothing will go wrong while traveling abroad, the reality is that travel disruptions, medical emergencies, lost items, and even weather can impact your trip.
-We offer a variety of coverages and benefits for many of these types of scenarios so you can be prepared rather than waiting for issues to occur.

 How Much is Travel Insurance to Israel?